jgx02c/CS-33110-Group-Project-1/README.md

    - **Start Development Server**: `python main.py`
    - **Lint Code**: `flake8 .` or `pylint <filename>`
    - **Run Tests**: `pytest` or `python -m unittest`

----

-## Contributions and Acknowledgements

-- We would like to thank [Instructor/TA Name] for guidance.
-- Special thanks to [mention any third-party libraries/tools].

-For more information or if you’d like to contribute, please reach out to one of the team members or open a pull request!